Doc Brown Farm & Distillers is based in Senoia, Georgia.

 The ground corn is fed into our 50-gallon food grade barrels.

 Ferment and distil

-If we allow the corn to sit, bacteria could develop, so we take it directly to R.M.
-Rose Distillery in Dillard Georgia where we work with master distiller Andy Sudderth.
+If we allow the corn to sit, bacteria could develop, so we take it directly to the Distillery where we work hand in hand with our master distiller.

 We assist throughout this process, from cooking and stirring through to the casking.